Finding a Top Financial Advisor Firm in Overland Park, Kansas

 Prism Financial Group, LLC

-Prism Financial Group, LLC Background
+Prism Financial Group Background

-Prism Financial Group, LLC Investing Strategy
+Prism Financial Group Investment Strategy

 Triune Financial Partners, LLC

-Triune Financial Partners, LLC Background
+Triune Financial Partners Background

-Triune Financial Partners, LLC Investing Strategy
+Triune Financial Partners Investment Strategy

-As soon as you join forces with Triune, your advisor will walk you through creating an adequate investor profile.
+As soon as you join forces with Triune, your advisor will walk you through creating an appropriate investor profile.
 This means figuring out your personal risk tolerance, time horizon, liquidity needs and investment goals.
 If you have any investment restrictions, you can make them known during this time.

 Every client’s portfolio will be made up of different securities.
 At Triune, this will probably be some combination of exchange-listed securities, mutual funds, municipal bonds, CDs, corporate bonds, options contracts, interest in partnerships investing in real estate, annuities and more.